nml-knight/CSky2TopoCraft/readme.md

 B = DEM data raster
 C = Bathymetry data Raster

-The SRTM15+ is very low resolution (aprox.
+The SRTM15+ has a very low spatial resolution (aprox.
 92m @ 15arcseconds).
-It does not capture complex seabed features.
-However, it does show general trends in seafloor depths.
+Whilst it will show trends in seabed depths, it does not capture complex seabed features.
+It also contains terrain data, which creates a problem for coastline delineation since areas where the land transitions into water coincide (are represented by the same pixel).
+The expression compensates for this by restricting the maximum valid value added from bathymetry layer to -1.
+Typically, this means that your coastline will be buffered by an immediate seafloor of -1.
+The inaccuracy of this value is compensated for by the resampling and rescaling processes that take place after the merge and during export.

+#### Set Minimum Elevation

 ####
 ## Development